apify/apify-cli/docs/integrating-scrapy.md

 apify run [--purge]
 ```

-If [ActorDatasetPushPipeline](https://github.com/apify/apify-sdk-python/blob/master/src/apify/scrapy/pipelines.py) is configured, the output of the Actor should be located on the location `storage/datasets/default/`.
+If [ActorDatasetPushPipeline](https://github.com/apify/apify-sdk-python/blob/master/src/apify/scrapy/pipelines.py) is configured, the Actor's output will be stored in the `storage/datasets/default/` directory.

 ### Run the scraper as Scrapy project